earthman131/GMPFilter/README.md

 # Principles

-GMPFilter is a Matlab code of the preferential filtering method for gravity anomaly separation based on Greenequivalent-layer concept and Wiener filter.
-Compared to the conventional upward continuation andthe preferential continuation, the preferential filtering method has the advantage of no requirement ofcontinuation height.
-The results show that the preferential filtering method produced better separation of gravity anomaly thanboth the conventional low-pass filtering and the upward continuation
+GMPFilter is a Matlab code of the preferential filtering method for potential-field (graivty and magnetic) anomaly separation based on Green equivalent-layer concept and Wiener filter, following the preferential continuation method by Pawlowski (1995).
+Compared to the conventional upward continuation and the preferential continuation, the preferential filtering method has the advantage of no requirement ofcontinuation height.
+The results show that the preferential filtering method produced better anomaly-separation than both the conventional low-pass filtering and the upward continuation.

 # Prerequisites